thisistheplace/openwindenergy/README.md

 ## How it works

 ### 1. Download latest definition of onshore wind site constraints
-The toolkit downloads the latest definition of onshore wind site constraints, including recommended buffers, from the Open Wind [CKAN](https://ckan.org/) open data portal [data.openwind.energy](https://data.openwind.energy).
+The toolkit downloads the latest definition of onshore wind site constraints, including recommended buffers, from the Open Wind Energy [CKAN](https://ckan.org/) open data portal [data.openwind.energy](https://data.openwind.energy).

 The definition contains updated information about where to locate the required datasets as well as higher level information about how to organise, process and amalgamate datasets once they have been downloaded.